Menu

 Kick off meeting

-• Define the project MVP
+Defined the MVP

 Interview

-5 x Agents
+5 x Commercial agents

-User
+Primary User

 Stakeholder